Statement of Compliance

 Students who apply for the Bachelor of Arts degree must have earned a high school diploma or its academic equivalent.
 Students who apply for the degrees in Graduate Studies must hold a four-year college degree or its academic equivalent.
 Students who apply for the Doctoral degrees must hold a conferred Master’s degree from an accredited academic institution or its academic equivalent.

-Vine University’s academic programs are open to students of all Christian denominations who meet the standard requirements for admissions.
-Vine University admits only qualified students and persons who are committed to Jesus Christ.
+Vine University’s academic programs are open to students of all denominations who meet the standard requirements for admissions.
+Vine University admits only qualified students and persons who are committed to him.
 However, Vine University does not discriminate on the basis of sex, race, color, national or ethnic origin in the administration of educational policies, admission policies, scholarships, or any other programs or activities.

 The following documents must be included in the application process.